 To not fall into the same bucket of bullshit productivity advice, I am going to introduce something that are more like common sense than the holy grail of productivity.

-There are four basic rules for productivity which apply even to general well-being to everyone.
+There are three basic rules for productivity which apply even to general well-being to everyone.
 At the end of this post you’d probably think: ok I knew these already.
 Why bother?

 To which I answer: